9 Apr

 Water in most locales is safe to drink.
 Check the EPA’s site to verify.
 If your water has impurities that need to be removed for taste or chemicals like arsenic, lead, perchlorate, or atrazine, install a good water filter.
 We have an Everpure water filter system that cost a couple hundred dollars and works well.
 Just change its filter every so many months.

 Amazon sells low cost water filters from $15.
 Choose from pitcher style ones from Pur or Brita or faucet mounted models.
 Save hundreds of dollars over bottled water each year.
 There is no guarantee that the bottled water is better than filtered water you can generate.
-Environmental Working Group has a page on helping you choose water filters.
+Environmental Working Group has a page on helping you with filtered water tips.

 Save money by just saying NO to Water Delivery and Bottled water.